Special reception needs of vulnerable groups

 The Croatian government designated two facilities for children in Zagreb and in Split for the initial reception of UASC during which best interests’ procedures are undertaken.
 These procedures should be completed within 3 months to determine appropriate solutions, including on accommodation and care.[12]
 However, according to the Ombudsperson for Children due to the increased number, children are accepted in other social welfare institutions.

-A Protocol on the treatment of unaccompanied children was adopted in August 2018 which foresees the possibility of accommodation with foster families.
+A Protocol on the treatment of unaccompanied children was adopted in August 2018 (see Identification) which foresees the possibility of accommodation with foster families.

-A new Law on Foster Care, which entered into force on 1 January 2019 has opened the possibility for unaccompanied children to be accommodate in the foster families.[14]
-According to Ombudsperson for Children, 3 unaccompanied children were placed in foster families in the course of 2021.
-[15]
+A Law on Foster Care, which entered into force on 1 January 2019 has opened the possibility for unaccompanied children to be accommodate in the foster families.[15]
+According to Ombudsperson for Children, 1 unaccompanied child was placed in a foster family in 2022.[16]

 At the end of September 2020, the Agreement for the project “New Home” was signed within the AMIF with an estimated project duration of 24 months.[16]
 The goal of the project is to contribute to the better integration of unaccompanied children into community life, to ensure early integration through reception, accommodation, care and psychosocial support and to support their inclusion in the life of the local community.[17]
 However in January 2022, the decision to implement the project was revoked considering that the funds of the mentioned project were intended for the reception and early integration of unaccompanied minor girls who were supposed to be relocated from Greece through the solidarity programme.
 After the girls applied for international protection at the airport in the Netherlands on their way to Croatia in April 2021, a notification was received by Croatia in December 2021 cancelling the transfer to Croatia as the competent Dutch court had designated the Netherlands as the state responsible for deciding on their applications for international protection.[18]

-The Centre for Peace Studies stressed that inadequate accommodation, the right to access education, health care and family reunification are the most problematic obstacles faced by unaccompanied children in Croatia.[19]
-The Croatian Red Cross reported that they have implemented two projects in 2021 aimed at supporting unaccompanied children and experts working with unaccompanied children.[20]
-Since unaccompanied children are accommodated in various accommodation facilities where they often do not have services tailored to their needs and available interpreters, CRC mobile team conducted a large number of visits to those institutions to provide psychosocial support to children and provide material services (such as clothing and school supplies) in 2021.
+The Croatian Red Cross reported having implemented two projects in 2022, aimed at supporting unaccompanied children and experts working with unaccompanied children.[20]
+Since unaccompanied children are accommodated in various accommodation facilities where they often do not have services tailored to their needs and available interpreters, CRC mobile team conducted a large number of visits to those institutions to provide psychosocial support to children and provide material services (such as clothing and school supplies) in 2022.
 An initial needs assessment was conducted with each child involved in the projects in order to gather information about the child and determine needs and priorities.
 For some children who expressed a desire for further support or needed additional information, individual support continued.
 The CRC Tracing Service further assisted unaccompanied or separated children in finding their family members and in re-establishing contact with family members, and provided support to separated families and / or guardians in the process of reuniting with family members, in collecting relevant documentation and provided assistance in contacting institutions in countries where family members are located.

-The shortcomings observed by CRC include the following: inappropriate accommodation for unaccompanied children, insufficient number of available specialised services adapted to their age and needs, unavailability of interpreters and in most of the cases late inclusion or non-inclusion in the educational system, primarily for children aged 15-18.
-Additional challenges include difficulties in dealing with stress due to separation and / or loss of contact with family members, language barriers and lack of interpreters for certain languages, assessment of the child’s age, lack of trained special guardians and lack of documentation as proof of identity or previous education.
+The shortcomings observed by CRC include inappropriate accommodation for unaccompanied children and insufficient number of available specialised services adapted to their age and needs.
+Additional challenges include difficulties in dealing with stress due to separation and / or loss of contact with family members, language barriers and lack of interpreters for certain languages.

 Reception of victims of torture, violence and trauma